mmolari/microbial_dset_download/README.md

 snakemake all --profile profiles/slurm
 ```

-Substitute `all` with `cluster_all` to run the clustering step, which will create a directory `clusters/` with the clustering results.
+Substitute `all` with `cluster_all` to run the clustering step, which will create a directory `clusters/` with the clustering results, or with `export_all` to create the `export` directory with all the results.